RanvierMUD/docs/docs/building/quests.md

 ## Displaying progress/completion

 Quests expose four player events that you can listen for to show a player's progress.
-The `ranvier-quests` bundle registers some basic handlers by default to show WoW-like progress notifications.
+For example the `bundle-example-quests` bundle registers some basic handlers by default to show WoW-like progress notifications.

 ```
 bundles/